RealFlow/Swift-CheatSheet/README.md

   * Unlike Obj-C inits, Swift inits do not return value
   * Instance of class types can also implement a deinitializer

-### Setting Initial Values for Stored Properties
+### Stored Properties

   * Classes and structures must set all their stored properties to an init value by the time an instance is created
-  * You can store initial value of a stored property in an initialiser, or by assigning default value
+  * Stored property initial value set in initialiser or by default value
   * Note
     * When you assign the default value to a stored property, or sets the initial value within the initializers, the property is set directly without calling property observers.
   * Initializers
     ```swift
     init() {
       // perform some initialization here
     }
     struct Fahrenheit {
       var temperature: Double